liz-barnes/portfolio-liz/README.md

 # [My Portfolio](https://lizmarieportfolio.netlify.app/)
-> This portfolio website was designed to show case my work and provide a place for others to learn more about me and reach out for job opportunities, sevices or collaboration.
+> This portfolio website was designed to show case my work and provide a place for others to learn more about me and reach out for job opportunities, services or collaboration.

 ## User experience
 Start on my landing page to learn a bit about me.
 Travel over to the Development page to check out some of my projects!